Trump aide Meadows ordered to testify in election probe

 Grand jury secrecy is “paramount” in South Carolina, Bannister wrote.
 Because the special grand jury is expected to ultimately issue a public report, ordering Meadows to testify would violate his state right to privacy, Bannister argued.

 McBurney, the Fulton County Superior Court judge, has made clear in rulings on other attempts by potential witnesses to avoid or delay testimony that he considers the special grand jury's investigation to be a criminal proceeding.
-He has also stressed the need for the secrecy of the panel's workings.
+He has also stressed a need for secrecy for the panel's workings.

 Credit: Patrick Semansky